-Paragraphs 42 and 43 of the Explanatory Document imply that Regulation 7 sets out the criteria for persons to have access to the Register, but the wording of Regulation 7 leaves this to the discretion of the Keeper, so it is not clear whether, how, and to what extent access will be controlled or restricted.
+Paragraphs 46 and 47 of the Explanatory Document imply that Regulation 9 sets out the criteria for persons to have access to the Register, but the wording of Regulation 9 leaves this to the discretion of the Keeper, so it is not clear whether, how, and to what extent access will be controlled or restricted.
 We anticipate that those who will be submitting information to the Register will want to know how their information can be accessed - will the Register operate in the same way as ScotLIS, for example, which has a free to access public platform for certain types of information, and a business platform, access to which must be by registered users, which provides more detail?

-We consider that the Explanatory Document should be enhanced to contain more information on this, and other, regulations, rather than merely explaining in plain language what the Regulation says.
+We consider that the Explanatory Document should be enhanced to contain more information on this.
 Section 42 of the Land Reform (Scotland) Act 2016 requires that the Explanatory Document must give reasons for the provisions contained in the regulations.
 We consider that such explanations would enhance users' understanding of the requirements of the Register.

-Persons to whom the Regulations apply
+Persons to whom the Regulations apply (Regulation 2 and others; Schedules 1 and 2)

 We consider that there should be more detailed and clearer guidance on the persons to whom the Regulations do not apply.
-The paragraphs in the Explanatory Document relating to Regulation 8(2), (and also the Regulation itself) should be expanded to clarify the types of owner or tenant who are exempt from the Regulations, in addition to those subject to other transparency regimes.
+The paragraphs in the Explanatory Document relating to Regulation 10(2), (and also the Regulation itself) should be expanded to clarify the types of owner or tenant who are exempt from the Regulations, in addition to those subject to other transparency regimes.
 It should be clear on the face of the Regulations to whom they apply, without having to read the whole Regulations to work out that they do not.